Realizations of Markov chains.

 deriving newtype (Eq, Num, Ord, Show)

-Combining identical states should not change the state, so we make an instance of Combine
+Combining identical states should not change the state, so we make an instance of Combine as follows.

 instance Combine Extinction where combine = const

-All that remains is to make an instance of Markov
+All that remains is to make an instance of Markov.

 instance Markov ((,) (Sum Int, Product Rational)) Extinction where